GeoffroiB/bitburner-ts/README.md

 Once this repository is cloned, go to its root directory and run npm install to install its dependencies.

+Also, based on the file '.env.template', a file '.env' must be created, filled out and placed at the root of the project

 ## Usage